-Beyond any advice or analysis these books on mental health offer, getting offline and starting to read books is probably a good place to start reducing one’s anxiety and becoming a happier human being.
+Beyond any advice or analysis these books on kids mental health offer, getting offline and starting to read books is probably a good place to start reducing one’s anxiety and becoming a happier human being.

 What should you read with your kids on Thanksgiving?
 Dana Sheridan of Princeton University Library’s Cotsen Children’s Library recommends five children’s books with themes of love, gratitude, belonging and sharing with one another—what the holiday is all about.